-Intent to Graduate Applications for Spring 2015 must be submitted by March 20, 2015.
+Intent to Graduate Applications for Fall 2015 must be submitted by October 9, 2015.

 Every graduate of a Tennessee community college is required to take an exit exam.
 The purpose of the exam is to measure how well the College is performing in providing general education to its students.
 The results will allow Pellissippi State to assess its courses and make improvements.
 Your performance on this test will not affect your graduation status; however, you must complete the exam in order to receive your degree.

 We encourage you to do your best, as the results of the exam can enhance the reputation of Pellissippi State with other schools and with local business and industry, thus making your degree more valuable.
 In addition, good exit scores qualify Pellissippi State for extra funding to upgrade educational quality, further improving the value of your degree.

 As a Pellissippi State student, you will take the ETS Proficiency Profile.
 This exam tests your skills in college-level reading, writing, mathematics, and critical thinking.
 All the subject knowledge required to answer each question is provided in the question itself or in the materials that accompany it.

 The exam consists of 36 multiple choice questions, and the entire testing session will require about 75 minutes.
 You do not need to review in order to prepare for this exam, but you may want to view sample questions.
 If so, click on this link.